SansGuidon/bookmarks/README.md

 * [ArchiveBox/ArchiveBox](https://github.com/ArchiveBox/ArchiveBox) - 🗃 The open source self-hosted web archive.
 ArchiveBox is a powerful self-hosted internet archiving solution written in Python 3.
 You feed it URLs of pages you want to archive, and it saves them to disk in a variety of formats depending on the configuration and the content it detects.
 * [Good Reports](https://goodreports.com/) - There are alternatives to the toxic Big Tech monopolies, and it's important to make the right choices: both to have a better experience online, and to support the teams making superior tools.
 Good Reports was started in October 2020 to raise awareness about better online tools.
 * [switching.software](https://switching.software/) - Ethical, easy-to-use and privacy-conscious alternatives to well-known software
+* [Do I need a VPN?](https://www.doineedavpn.com/) - Tell us what problems you want to solve, and we help you decide

 # Procrastinating :pig2: :dog2:
 * [Random Hunt](https://randomhunt.com/) - Like StumbleUpon, but for Product Hunt.
 Meaning : best of products, one random product at a time